NyteshadeXT/PF2e-Core-Vault/3-Rules/Effects/Feat_Feature Effects/Effect_ Divine Weapon.md

 Granted by [[Feats/Divine Weapon|Divine Weapon]]

-Until the end of your turn, the weapon deals an additional 1d4 spirit damage.
+The weapon deals an additional 1d4 spirit damage.
 If you are holy or unholy, Strikes with the weapon also gain that trait, and the additional damage increases to 2d4 against creatures of the opposing trait.

 *Source: Pathfinder Player Core*
 *ORC*